dsuryd/dotNetify-Elements/DevApp/server/Docs/NumberField.md

-﻿The element to accept whole number input; can be configured to apply input mask and validate the input.
+﻿The element to accept whole number input.

 [inset]